A new weed is coming your way....

 You may already have heard about Asian Mile-a-Minute Vine, (MAM), which was accidentally introduced into Pennsylvania, and is rapidly moving north, smothering fields, meadows, and woodland edges.
 An annual that can grow six inches a day, it blankets everything, blocking other plants’ light.
 Only tall trees may survive.

-1. Hired student interns to search for and remove thousands of MAM plants in New Milford, Bridgewater, and Roxbury before plants and seeds spread to nearby towns.
-Inspected, with the help of interns and volunteers, over 100 properties in the area of the three Litchfield County MAM populations, destroying plants and substantially reducing seed production.
-Early season pulling and constant surveillance almost eliminated seed production in areas where MAM was discovered before July 2007.
+1. Hired student interns from 2007–2013 to search for and remove thousands of MAM plants in New Milford, Bridgewater, and Roxbury before plants and seeds spread to nearby towns.

 Douglas Tallamy, entomologist and Chair of the Department of Entomology and Wildlife Ecology at the University of Delaware, describes how Mile-a-Minute Vine took over his property in Pennsylvania.